MeLiDosProject/Data_Metadata_Conventions/README.md

         questionnaires/
 ```

--   Please split the files in continuous further according to the folder conventions.
+-   Please split the files according to the folder conventions.
 Importantly, this gives a subfolder for each wearing position of an actlumus device.

 -   Data in a single file per participant should be in the folder "individual "and not appear a second time in „group"